emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     of external quality.
     (Kent Beck [#fnxp]_)

+..

+    Why can't you just listen, write a test case, make it run, listen, write a test case, make it run indefinitely?
+Because we know it doesn't work that way.
+You can do that for a while.
+In a forgiving language you may even be able to do that for a long while.
+    Eventually, though, you get stuck.
+The only way to make the next test case run is to break another.
+Or the only way to make the test case run is far more trouble than it is worth.
+Entropy claims another victim.

+    The only way to avoid this is to design.
+Designing is creating a structure that organizes the logic in the system.
+Good design organizes the logic so that a change 45 in one part of the system doesn't always require a change in another part of the system.
+    Good design ensures that every piece of logic in the system has one and only one home.
+    Good design puts the logic near the data it operates allows the extension of the system with changes in only one place.
+    (Kent Beck [#fnxp]_)

+..

+    ... the activity of design is not an option.
+It must be given serious thought for software development to be effective.
+    (Kent Beck [#fnxp]_)

 There is only one way to develop a software quickly: to do it in the right way for the first time.